 - Drag and drop the required object from the objects list to the Canvas screen.
 The Dataset Configuration page appears.

-To add fields to the Dataset:
+To add fields to the source object:

-- (optional) Use the Search textbox to locate any particular field in the selected fields.
+All the fields from the select source View/Table are displayed.
+You can use the Search textbox to locate any particular field in the selected fields.

 - Click Save.